Udemy Vs Coursera – Which Is The Right Choice?

 Udemy Logo

-Udemy’s motto is to “improve lives through learning”—a personal motto as well, as the founder grew up in a remote Turkish village, began learning advanced mathematics online, and was able to create a better life through his knowledge.
-Udemy seeks to help anyone learn anything, and so offers videos on over 3,000 topics, and in 65 languages.
+Udemy’s mission to “improve lives through learning” reflects its founder’s personal journey—growing up in a remote Turkish village, he mastered advanced mathematics online and transformed his life through knowledge.
+Udemy empowers anyone to learn virtually anything, offering instruction across over 3,000 topics in 65 languages.

 Coursera